 First-Year Applications are Due

-The deadline for Fall first-year applications to University of San Francisco is Jan 15.
+The deadline for Fall first-year applications to USF is Jan 15.

-The deadline for Fall transfer applications to University of San Francisco is Continuous processing.
+The deadline for Fall transfer applications to USF is Mar 1.

 Check the school website for more information about deadlines for specific programs or special admissions programs